gjbex/IO-performance/source-code/data-generation/README.md

    The number of rows can also be specified.
 1. `convert_csv_to_parquet.py`: script to convert a CSV file to a Parquet file.
    The script uses polars lazy API to deal with very large files.
 1. `concat_csv_to_parquet.py`: script to concatenate a CSV file to a Parquet file.
 The script uses polars lazy API to deal with very large files.
 Note that a temporary file is created to store the concatenated data.
+1. `create_text_data.py`: script to generate text data with given characteristics.

 ## How to use?